Achilles Tendon Treatments - Pittsburgh Area

 - No special preparation is necessary prior to ESWT in Philadelphia PA.

-Are there any medications I should stop taking before my treatment?
+Are there any medications I should stop taking before my ESWT treatment?

 - Not generally.
 We’ll review your medications as we would prior to any procedure to make absolutely certain.
 For example, patients taking Coumadin are usually asked to come off this medication for 7 days before the procedure date.
 As a rule, no medication type disqualifies a patient from Shockwave therapy.
 As always, our physicians will review your medications during your examination.

-What should I do after my procedure?
-What’s the after-care?
+What should I do after my ESWT procedure Moon Twp?
+What’s the after-care of ESWT, North Hills?

 - No specific after-care is needed.
 Sometimes patients use heat or ice as needed, but neither is necessary.